Frequently asked questions.

 What are your rates?

-On occasion I may be able to provide a sliding scale based on financial need, frequency of sessions (i.e., a lower rate for more frequent sessions), and other factors.
+On occasion, I may be able to offer a sliding scale based on financial need, session frequency (i.e., a lower rate for more frequent sessions), and other factors.
+This is evaluated on a case-by-case basis, and is not necessarily available on a long-term basis.

 Do you take insurance?